-The Master of Science in Nursing-FNP Track requires 46 hours.
-Approval for the addition of the track is pending from the Accreditation Commission for Education in Nursing (ACEN) and the Southern Association of Schools and Colleges (SACS).
+The Master of Science in Nursing-Family Nurse Practitioner (FNP) Track requires 46 hours.
 The MSN-FNP Track is designed to prepare graduates to sit for the American Nurses Credentialing Center (ANCC) or American Association of Nurse Practitioners (AANP) board certification exams to assume a primary care role in a clinical setting.
 Admission to the cohort-based program is limited.
 Applications are accepted beginning August 1 and close January 15 and the program begins each May.
 The program uses a combination of traditional and hybrid instructional delivery methods with a substantial amount of time in lectures, labs, and clinical experiences.